idos2002/skyline-crs/docs/services/login/log-in.md

     eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJmMzYyODQ2Zi02NzlkLTRlZjctODU3ZC1lMzIxYzYyMmNiNDEiLCJpYXQiOiIxNjM5MTc2MzAwIiwiZXhwIjoiMTYzOTE3ODEwMCJ9.l1smQvKIIWZG6dLLopUrXsWs7cff8_SJQ0JYwB_sd9g
     ```

-4. Then, for each request involving the authenticated booking, the `access_token` cookie will be supplied for authorization.
+4. Then, for each request involving the authenticated booking, the access token will be supplied using the `Authorization` header  for authorization.
 Using an invalid or expired token would result in an error response of course, and would require the client to re-authenticate (starting from step 1 as seen above).

 ## Request